Araucaria: Taxonomy

-Classification and species list

 There are four extant sections and two extinct sections in the genus, sometimes treated as separate genera.

-Extant Species
+Extant species

 Genetic studies

 Genetic studies indicate that the extant members of the genus can be subdivided into two large clades – the first consisting of the sections Araucaria, Bunya, and Intermedia; and the second of the strongly monophyletic section Eutacta.
 Sections Eutacta and Bunya are both the oldest taxa of the genus, with Eutacta possibly older.